Support for Attention Research Update is provided

 greater reductions in inattentive and hyperactive-impulsive symptoms than

 teachers of control children.
-The size of the group difference was
+The size of the group difference was similar

-similar in magnitude to that found for parents, about .5 standard deviations.
+in magnitude to that found for parents, about .5 standard deviations.

-3. Apart from these differences in core ADHD symptoms, few group differences
+3. Apart from these differences in core ADHD symptoms, few group

-measures.
+behavioral measures.

 The results summarized above reflect average differences between the groups.